-'Edit and Pre-clear' automatically adds 12 months to the start and end dates of the original requests.
+'Edit and Pre-clear' automatically adds 12 months to the start dates of the original requests.
 It also provides you with an opportunity to preview the new dates for these digitisation and make another bulk edits such as course details before you pre-clear.
 For this reason, we suggest you use the 'Edit and Pre-clear' option.

 Q - If we haven't rolled over in TARL can we bulk rollover in TADC? !!UPDATED SEPT 2017!!

 A - This answer has been updated inline with the improvement released in September 2017.

 If you attempt to rollover in TADC before you rollover in TARL, you will receive a validation warning.
 These validation warnings provide you with the options to:

 - filter the rollover queue by the requests in question

 - or remove them from the queue.